 - Our external computing advisor also delivers specific workshops in relation to any online or mobile phone incident.
-This proactive and responsive approach allows us to target certain groups of children or individuals and gives us the flexibility to respond to school incidents. - Parents are also signposted to a wide variety of online support - They will be given the opportunity to meet our advisor from Gem Education in the Autumn Term parents' meetings and talk with him. - At Christmas we offer a drop-in session where parents can ask for advice on adapting devices to private settings etc. This is especially important prior to Christmas when new mobiles and devices are bought as gifts. - Pupils are exhibiting many more difficulties and challenges associated with their mental health and well-being post COVID - Introduced a new SEMH support system every afternoon with a dedicated member of staff - Professional counsellor from the Road Centre comes in once a week - All staff are working to support mental health and well-being by promoting confident learners through our dedicated LEARNER programme - School Sendco out of class 4 days a week to support pupils as needed - New school register created to identify and track pupils with SEMH concerns/challenges - School working with the Family Support Partner as part of the Early Help Team to support families
+This proactive and responsive approach allows us to target certain groups of children or individuals and gives us the flexibility to respond to school incidents. - Parents are also signposted to a wide variety of online support - They will be given the opportunity to meet our advisor from Gem Education in the Autumn Term parents' meetings and talk with him. - At Christmas we offer a drop-in session where parents can ask for advice on adapting devices to private settings etc. This is especially important prior to Christmas when new mobiles and devices are bought as gifts. - Pupils are exhibiting many more difficulties and challenges associated with their mental health and well-being post COVID - Pupils are exhibiting many more difficulties and challenges associated with their mental health and well-being post COVID - Introduced a new SEMH support system every day with a dedicated member of staff - Professional counsellor from the Road Centre comes in once a week - All staff are working to support mental health and well-being by promoting confident learners through our dedicated LEARNER programme - School SENDco out of class 4 days a week to support pupils as needed - New school register created to identify and track pupils with SEMH concerns/challenges - School working with the Family Support Partner as part of the Early Help Team to support families